cintiadr/multicast/README.md

 ### Docker

-Check [docker](Docker/README.md) docs for more information.
+Check [Docker docs](docker/README.md) for more information.

 ### Or from the source

-Follow the same instructions and install mongodb.
+Follow the same instructions and install mongodb and NPM requisites.

 For development, you can install locally via Github - clone this repository to your local machine, then head into the cloned directory and create a `.config` file for your setup.